pacs-course/pacs-examples/Examples/src/Parallel/OpenMP/Sort/README.md

 and the risk of cache miss is high.
 We do not go in more details here, in the book by P Pacheco and M. Malensk you have a thorough discussion about cache and how cache misses may slow down shared mamory parallel code.

-# What do I learn here?
+# What do I learn here?execution
 - A use `omp task`  and of `omp_set_num_threads()`;
 - The use of `GetPot` to parse program options;
 - The use of `std::sort`, in its classic and (multithreded, native c++) parallel implementation;